paulalexwilson/jaxrs-cxf-spring-annotation/README.md

 Besides the more obviously advantages of type-safe configuration, easier refactoring and improved navigability, the ability to directly embed application context configuration directly within a test suite makes them both easier to read and more legible.

-Another, more subtle advantage of the code-centric configuration style, is that is allows framework developers to offer a more **graduated** response to increasing complexity.
+Another, more subtle advantage of the code-centric configuration style, is that is allows framework developers to offer a more **graduated** response to increasing configuration complexity.
 With XML-namespace configuration, when the API fails, the next step is usually to abandon the approach and instead directly register the factory bean.
-With a code-based API, the recourse may just be to override a more general or fundamental template method.
+With a code-based API, the recourse may just be to override a more general or fundamental template method higher up the configuration API's type hierarchy.

 Case Study - Spring MVC
 =======================